cecchifabi/MobileComputing/README.md

 (“landscape” and large diagonal; “normal” screen).
 The weather forecast content should be obtained by invoking an external API.

-A sample project [NextWeather](https://gitlab.com/ico_gl/ua-cm-gs) is available to demonstrate the use of the IPMAAPI (using the [Retrofit library](https://guides.codepath.com/android/Consuming-APIs-with-Retrofit)).
+A sample project [NextWeather](https://gitlab.com/ico_gl/ua-cm-gs) is available to demonstrate the use of the IPMA API (using the [Retrofit library](https://guides.codepath.com/android/Consuming-APIs-with-Retrofit)).